awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 + Support for MQTT persistent sessions with AWS IoT\.
 For more information, see [MQTT Persistent Sessions with AWS IoT](gg-core.md#mqtt-persistent-sessions)\.
 + Local MQTT traffic can travel over a port other than the default port 8883\.
 For more information, see [Configure the MQTT Port for Local Messaging](gg-core.md#config-local-mqtt-port)\.
 + New `queueFullPolicy` options in the [AWS IoT Greengrass Core SDK](lambda-functions.md#lambda-sdks-core) for reliable message publishing from Lambda functions\.
++ Support for running Node\.js 12\.x Lambda functions on the core\.
 Bug fixes and improvements:  <a name="bug-fix-v1100"></a>
 + Over\-the\-air \(OTA\) updates with hardware security integration can be configured with OpenSSL 1\.1\.
 + General performance improvements and bug fixes\.